Get insider access

 All Reviews

 If you would like to do the work of choosing yourself, here is the list of all our reviews for vacuums priced under $75.
 Be careful not to get too caught up in the details.
-While there is no single best vacuum for cheap that's perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.
+While there is no single best cheap vacuum that's perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.